jsorant/fulll-algo/README.md

 ## Missing

-- modulable-fizzbuzz.ts: inject convertor & make a factory to create a ModulableFizzBuzz
 - Clean Architecture: move FizzBuzz instanciation from app.ts into the UseCase.
 Create an enum to determine which instace create.
 Create a adapter to adapt the command line argument to the enum value.
 Use a factory to encapsulate this.
 - SRP and an adapter layer to split app.ts and reduce it to reading raw command line arguments (infrastructure's command line parser to adapter's controller)
 - Create a DI container in infrastructure layer to encapsulate how the application is built